andgineer/TRegExpr/docs/regular_expressions.rst

 emails of phone numbers on web pages or in some documents and so on.

 Below is complete regular expressions cheat sheet just on one page.
-This is regular expressions that are implemented for example in `TRegExpr <tregexpr.html>`_.

 Simple matches
 --------------